ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ## Source Control

 The industry standard used by the vast majority of companies for managing source control is Git.
 There would need to be a very compelling reason for your organization to use anything else; most of your current and future team members will arrive already knowing the basics of Git.
-By not using it, you d likely be inflicting an unnecessary learning curve on them by forcing them to learn your chosen alternative.
+By not using it, you'd likely be inflicting an unnecessary learning curve on them by forcing them to learn your chosen alternative.

  There are three main cloud Git hosting platforms: GitLab, GitHub, and Bitbucket.
 These three have the lion's share of the market and, again, you should think carefully before deviating from these standards.